Liquid Markup

 {% endfor %}

-Instead of looping over an existing collection, you can also loop through a range of numbers.
-The ranges appear as (1..10)
+Instead of iterating over an existing collection, you can also iterate through a range of numbers.
+Ranges are defined as (1..10)

-—parentheses that contain an initial value, two points and an end value.
-The initial and final values must be integers or expressions that are resolved to whole numbers.
+(parentheses containing an initial value, two dots, and a final value).
+The initial and final values must be integers or expressions that resolve to integers.

 # if item.quantity is 4...